secludedfox/PyDEC-MAIN/README.md

 <br />

-`embed_author` is the text at the top of an alert.
+`embed_author` is the text at the top of the embed.
 \
 `embed_author_link` makes that text send you to a website when clicked.